dansholds/grapple-comps-min/content/posts/14310-grapplers-grand-prix-queens-spring-bjjgi-nogi-absolute.md

 Scoring

-Ø  Matches follow traditional BJJ point scoring:
+Ø  Matches follow traditional BJJ point scoring-
 4 for the mount, 4 for the back, 3 for a guard pass, 2 for a takedown 2 for a sweep, 2 for knee on belly, and 2 for a solid submission attempt that was stopped out of bounds.